Kody Hoese: Professional career

 Hoese was selected by the Los Angeles Dodgers in the first round of the 2019 Major League Baseball draft with the 25th overall pick.
 He signed for $2.74 million and made his professional debut on June 17, 2019, with the Rookie-level Arizona League Dodgers.
 He had three hits, all doubles, in three at-bats in that game.
-After 19 games in the Arizona League, he was promoted to the Great Lakes Loons of the Class A Midwest League in July, with whom he finished the season.
-Over 41 games between the two clubs, Hoese slashed .299/.380/.483 with five home runs and 29 RBIs.
+After 19 games in the Arizona League, he was promoted to the Great Lakes Loons of the Single-A Midwest League in July, with whom he finished the season.
+Over 41 games between the two clubs, Hoese slashed .299/.380/.483 with five home runs and 29 RBI.
+Hoese did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-For the 2021 season, he was assigned to the Tulsa Drillers of the Double-A Central, slashing .188/.241/.245 with two home runs and 17 RBIs over 59 games.
+For the 2021 season, Hoese was assigned to the Tulsa Drillers of the Double-A Central, slashing .188/.241/.245 with two home runs and 17 RBI over 59 games.
 He missed two months during the season due to injury.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season.
 He returned to Tulsa to begin the 2022 season.
 In late May, he was placed on the injured list with a groin injury before being activated in late June.
 He played in 77 games for the Drillers, hitting .232 with five home runs and 34 RBIs.
+In 2023, he spent the whole season with Tulsa, playing in a career high 98 games with a .244 batting average, 11 homers and 36 RBI.

+Hoese was promoted to the Triple–A Oklahoma City Baseball Club for the 2024 season, where he played in 127 games and batted .287 with 17 home runs and 79 RBI.
+He remained with Oklahoma City in 2025, played in 99 games, and batted .264 with eight home runs and 51 RBI.
+Hoese became a free agent after the 2025 season.